unoplatform/uno/doc/articles/faq.md

 This is only a warning that has no effect.
 If you really want to remove it, [add this](https://github.com/unoplatform/uno/blob/3b1b144fd6d136136b1640ca41847e35e8495b36/src/Uno.UI.Wasm.Shell/Uno.UI.Wasm.Shell.csproj#L15).

-## How do I add logging to my application
+## How do I add logging to my application?

 You can add [logging using this](https://github.com/unoplatform/uno.Playground/blob/80322aec3d759d009f6a900bca4a07bc63ae6a62/Uno.UI.Demo.Shared/App.xaml.cs#L46)